bengl/presentate/README.md

 ```
 $ presentate
 ```
 And then you can quit your presentation by pressing Q or ESC.

+If you pass in a filename ending in JS as an argument, it will try to open that file as the slides file (using node's `require`), instead of pslides.js.

+If you pass in an integer as an argument, it will try to bind to that port number as a telnet server, so your presentation will also be available to people connecting to that port!
+This is useful in cases where video/visuals are unavailable or unsuitable, for remote sessions, or just for grins.

+You may use both of the possible arguments at the same time if you want, in any order.

 ## Advanced usage